Luis Carlos Tovar

-He has exhibited in Buenos Aires, Bogota, Rome, Paris, Madrid and Pingyao.
-He recently won the 2017 PhotoEspaña descubrimientos Prize (Madrid) and the Musée du quai Branly (Paris) 2017 photographic residence with his latest project, Cartographies of Escape.
+He has exhibited in Buenos Aires, Bogotá, Rome, Paris, Madrid and Pingyao.
+He recently won the 2017 PhotoEspaña Discovery Prize (Madrid) and and completed a residency at the Musée du quai Branly (2017-18) and at the Cité Internationale des Arts in Paris (2018-19).

-“The starting point for this project is a photograph that reveals my father’s survival during his abduction by the FARC terrorist group in 1980.
+“The starting point for this project is a photograph that reveals my father’s survival during his abduction by the FARC (Revolutionary Armed Forces of Colombia) in 1980.
 The photograph, a Polaroid hidden among the small myths of my family history, is (an object) unknown to me.
 Its existence is a rumor, a depiction from my sister’s memory, the only person who has seen the image, which is jealously guarded by my father among his most hidden and personal files.

 A while later, having read the indoctrinating books, my father tried to strike up a dialogue.
 This initiative revealed that none of the guerrillas guarding him could read.

 Because the son in his arms was so small and the memory of his features so blurred, my father invented a way of remembering: he hunted turquoise butterflies (Morpho amathonte), preserving them between the page of the books.
 Chasing butterflies became a metaphor for his struggle for freedom.